ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     const sma = close.sma(30); // Compute a 30 day simple moving average.

-Again we printed the result to the console so we can inspect the result and check that the moving average was computed as we expected:
+Again we print the result to the console so we can inspect the result and check that the moving average was computed as expected:

     SMA:
     __index__  __value__